grnet/snf-image-creator/docs/usage.rst

 Most input options are self-describing.
-If you want to save a local copy for the image, you need to specify *-o* option.
-In order to upload the image to pithos, you need to specify valid credentials with *-a* and *-t* options and a filename using *-u* option.
-To also register the image with ~okeanos, specify a name using the *-r* option.
+If you want to save a local copy for the image you create, you specify *-o* option.
+To upload the image to *pithos+*, you specify valid credentials with *-a* and *-t* options and a filename using *-u*.
+If you want to register the image with *~okeanos*, in addition to *-u* specify a registration name using *-r*.

-By default snf-image-creator will run a number of system preparation preparations on the snapshot of the media and will shrink the last partition found, before extracting the image.
+By default snf-image-creator will perform a number of system preparation operations on the snapshot of the media and will shrink the last partition found, before extracting the image.
 Both can be disabled by specifying *--no-sysprep* and *--no-shrink* respectively.

-If *--print-sysprep* is defined, then snf-image-creator will only run the OS detection part and will output the system preparation operation that would and would not run during image creation.
-This behavior is, convenient because it allows you to see the available system preparation tasks that you can enable or disable with *-{enable,disable}-sysprep* options when you create a new image.
+If *--print-sysprep* is defined, the program will exit after outputing a list of enabled and disabled system preparation operation appliable to this media source.
+The user can enable or disable specific *syspreps* when creating an image, using *-{enable,disable}-sysprep* options.
+You can specify those options multiple times to enable or disable multiple *syspreps*.

 Running *snf-image-creator* with *--print-sysprep* on a raw file that hosts a debian system, we get the following output: